phoenix-4u/lit-eracy/Technical Requirements Specification Document.md

 ## Conclusion

-This Technical Requirements Specification provides comprehensive technical guidance for implementing the AI Literacy App with a Python backend and Flutter frontend.
+This Technical Requirements Specification provides comprehensive technical guidance for implementing the Lit-eracy with a Python backend and Flutter frontend.
 The architecture prioritizes offline-first functionality, child safety, and performance optimization for developing region constraints while maintaining scalability and maintainability.

 The specifications ensure the system can deliver high-quality educational experiences through local AI processing, intelligent synchronization, and robust security measures.
 Implementation teams should follow these requirements to ensure successful deployment across all target platforms while maintaining the highest standards of performance and security.